Course: Mastering Projects – Advanced Topics, Tools and Techniques

 In this course, participants will build upon the fundamentals covered in the “Managing Projects” courses by applying knowledge, tools and techniques to scenarios and case studies.
 Participants will have the opportunity to engage in experiential learning exercises both individually and in teams, and explore specific topics in greater detail including: interpersonal skills, identifying opportunities and threats, requirements gathering, critical path and critical chain methods, project performance management, and procurement/contracting.

-MBA 706 is aligned with the Project Management Institute’s (PMI’s) Project Management Body of Knowledge Guide (PMBOK Guide®), the leading project management standard worldwide today.
+MBA 706 is aligned with the PMI®, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), the leading project management standard worldwide today.
 This course is intended to engage participants and inspire them to develop a pragmatic approach for managing projects by combining their experience (both classroom and career) and knowledge with industry standards and good practice.
 Students are encouraged to continue building a project management “toolbox” by adding additional components acquired from the course as well as through discoveries made in class from other students, through work experiences, via in-class experiential activities and through research.

 Crosslisted as MBA 705, BIA 705, CBI 515